agata-sm/CRISPR-pooled-RSL/README.md

 (reads analysis only)

 Nextflow and the dependencies need to be installed.
-The procedure is the same as for the interactive session on Rackham.
+The procedure is the same as for the interactive session on Rackham (all dependencies need to be installed).

 ```
 nextflow run /path/to/CRISPR-pooled-RSL/crispr-pooled-rsl.nf
 ```

 ### Config files

 There are two configuration files used by the pipeline.
 While they both are called `nextflow.config`, they serve different purposes.

-* `nextflow.config` in pipeline directory - contains information related to running the pipeline on Rackham, profiles and path to `CrisprCounter.jar`; this file should not be modified;
+* `nextflow.config` in pipeline directory - contains information related to running the pipeline on Rackham, profiles and paths to container library and to `CrisprCounter.jar`; this file should not be modified;

 * `nextflow.config` in project working directory - contains information related to the project: paths to input library, input fastq files, metadata and analysis parameters.
 Please see directory `config-files` for examples and more detailed explanation.